pbombach/FilterForge/README.md

 I welcome any comments and suggestions.
 In addition, please feel to use it if you find it useful.
 Due to the frequency of my checkpoint commits, an elephant balanced on a needle would seem extraordinarily stable in comparison.
 This is a work very much in progress.
 Bear this in mind.
-Caveat Emptor.
+Use at your own risk.